Thai-Style Green Curry

 How long can you keep Thai-Style Green Curry in the fridge?

-Once you’ve put it out, ideally you should eat it within 4 hours.
+Once you’ve served up your Thai-Style Green Curry, ideally you should eat it within 4 hours.

-If you allow any leftovers to cool, make sure to refrigerate in a container with a lid and chill.
+If you allow any leftovers to cool, be sure to refrigerate in a container with a lid.
 You can keep leftovers of Thai-Style Green Curry in the fridge for approximately 3 days or so.

 Can I freeze Thai-Style Green Curry?